AjayKrishna76/customer-support-chatbot/README.md

 - I have implemented this AI application using the End-to-End deployment Flow.
 - The main aim of this project is to show the deployment flow in a real world industry setting using all the tools and services for effective source control and deployments.
+- Multiple applications can be included and deployed at the sametime using this structure.

 ![openai-end-to-end-deployment-flow](image.png)